nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 * :c:enumerator:`CLOUD_EVT_DATA_RECEIVED` : Data received from the cloud service.

 .. note::
-   Not all functionalities present in the generic cloud API are used by the different cloud backends.
+   Different cloud backends are not necessarily using all functionalities present in the generic cloud API.

 Building and running
 ********************